 Sun Protection: Ultralight Gear for Sunny Trails

-Sun exposure on the trail demands gear that protects without weighing you down.
-Choose lightweight polyester or nylon fabrics with UPF 50+ ratings for reliable sun safety.
+Sun exposure on the trail demands protection that doesn’t weigh you down.
+Choose lightweight polyester or nylon fabrics with UPF 50+ ratings.
+Modern fabric technology keeps you cool while blocking harmful rays.

-Add a wide-brimmed hat to shield your face and neck from UV damage.
-Don’t skip UV-protective sunglasses: they reduce glare and protect your eyes.
+Wear loose-fitting garments that let air move freely.
+A wide-brimmed hat shields your face and neck from UV.
+Don’t skip UV-protective sunglasses: they cut glare and protect your eyes on open, exposed trails.

 Rain-Ready Layering Essentials